 This new practice of copay accumulator adjustment, coupled with the rise of high deductible health plans (which are plans with deductibles of at least $1,350 for an individual), and coinsurance, makes it difficult, if not impossible, for patients to adhere to their treatment plans.

-That is why, over the last month, Virginia, West Virginia and Arizona became the first states to pass laws that ban copay accumulator programs.
-Similar bills are pending in several other states, including Connecticut, Illinois, Indiana, Kentucky and North Carolina.
+That is why, over the last year, Virginia, West Virginia, Arizona and Illinois became the first states to pass laws that ban copay accumulator programs.
+Similar bills have been offered in several other states, including Connecticut, Indiana, Kentucky and North Carolina.
 The IMF has been a part of this effort through our membership in various coalitions, and we will continue to provide the patient voice to legislators at the state and federal level in order to ensure continued access to doctor-prescribed treatments.

 If you believe you or someone you know has been impacted by copayment accumulator programs, please contact the IMF Advocacy team at firstname.lastname@example.org